CodeNight-Ethiopia/codenight-frontend/CONTRIBUTING.md

 2. Clone the repository to your local machine
 3. Install the required dependencies by running `pnpm install`
 4. Install [pre-commit](https://pre-commit.com/)
-5. Run `pre-commit install` on the base directory
+5. Run `pre-commit install && pre-commit install --hook-type pre-push` on the base directory
 6. Create a new branch for your changes

 ## Making Changes